danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

 Estimation under the different maximization routines
 ----------------------------------------------------

-We perform estimation of the parameters in the above latent class regression model under different computational routines (including our novel **nested EM** algorithm), and compare maximization performance along with computational efficiency.
+We perform estimation of the parameters in the above latent class model with covariates under different computational routines (including our novel **nested EM** algorithm), and compare maximization performance along with computational efficiency.

 Consistent with the tutorial analyses in [Linzer and Lewis (2011)](https://www.jstatsoft.org/article/view/v042i10), we focus on the model with `R = 2` latent classes.